redox-os/website/content/news/this-month-250430.md

 - (orbital) Dimitar Gjorgievski implemented GPU-based mouse cursor rendering in Orbital, improving VirtIO-GPU support
 - (orbital) bjorn3 updated Orbital to use the `redox-scheme` library
 - (orbital) bjorn3 fixed a correctness bug in Orbital
-- (orbital) bjorn3 fixed a bug where the cursor would be hidden behind OSDs when not using an hardware mouse cursor
+- (orbital) bjorn3 fixed a bug where the cursor would be hidden behind OSDs when not using an hardware-accelerated mouse cursor
 - (orbital) bjorn3 improved the VirtIO-GPU support in Orbital
 - (orbital) bjorn3 simplified the code
 - (orbital) bjorn3 did a code cleanup on Orbital